 - 1.4.1.
-Ensure the external lighting along site boundary is appropriately positioned, aimed or shielded so that illumination of nearby roads will not be adversely affected. - 2.
-Provide extracts of tender documents, contract conditions and/ or specification highlighting the clause requiring the contractors to provide external light control measures if construction (demolition and foundation to be included, if any) has not yet been commenced or have commenced but not yet completed prior to PA stage, to demonstrate the commitment to provide environmental management report/ measures implementation throughout the demolition/ foundation/ superstructure period. - 3.
+Ensure the external lighting along site boundary is appropriately positioned, aimed or shielded so that illumination of nearby roads will not be adversely affected. - Provide extracts of tender documents (e.g. specification) highlighting the clause requiring the contractors to provide external light control measures if construction (demolition and foundation to be included, if any) has not yet been commenced at PA stage. - 3.
 Demonstrate implementation of external light control measures with the completed prescribed form.